From the labs at Grin Technologies for ebike riders around the world comes a programmable universal fast charger for all types of battery packs.

 The Cycle Satiator® defines a whole new class of ‘smart charger’, one that gives you, as a user, dealer or OEM, full control to set up the optimal charging scenario for your batteries.

 The Cycle Satiator is not limited to charging a specific battery type.
-Instead this one charger model can be configured for virtually any lithium, nickle metal hydride, or lead acid battery pack with a full charge of 60V or less.
+Instead this one charger model can be configured for virtually any lithium, nickle metal hydride, or lead acid battery pack.
+Our standard 48V 8A model will charge packs with up to a 63V max charge voltage (15s for lithium), while the 72V 5A model will work all the way to to 103V max (24s lithium).

 A large and bright OLED display screen shows all your realtime charging statistics; you can see the total amp-hours and voltage along with a clear graphic indicating the approximate charge in the pack.